Self-Guided Belief Propagation -- A Homotopy Continuation Method

-where $\mathbf{X_m} \subset \setOfNodes$ may be any set of RVs.
-Evaluating the partition function is equivalent to minimizing the free energy where $\min \FGibbs = \FGibbs^* = -\ln \PartitionGibbs$~\cite{yedidia}.
-Note that both problems considered are in fact equivalent as $\FGibbs$ obtains its minimum precisely for the marginal distribution, but are intractable in general~\cite{cooper1990computational}.
+where $\mathbf{Y} \subset \setOfNodes$ may be any set of RVs.
+The identities of the random variables are often obvious from the notation of the values; therefore, we often use the shorthand notation $\marginalsShort{\mathbf{y}}$ for the marginal distribution.
+Note that the problems of evaluating the partition function and computing the marginal distributions are inherently linked, as $\FGibbs$ obtains its minimum precisely for the marginal distributions $\marginals{\setOfNodes}(\mathbf{x})$.

-Relaxing the problem by only approximating the marginal distribution and the partition function admits an elegant iterative algorithm.
-This method was discovered multiple times in different fields and is known as belief propagation (BP) in computer science, the sum-product algorithm in information theory, and the cavity- or the Bethe-method in physics (cf. Sec.~\ref{subsec:background:bp}); we refer the reader to~\cite{kschischang2001factor,mezard2009} for a good overview.
-The observation that fixed points of BP are in a one-to-one correspondence with stationary points of the Bethe free energy (cf.~\cite{yedidia}) paved the way for a better understanding and alternative approaches that minimize the Bethe free energy directly (cf. Sec.~\ref{subsec:background:energy}).
+In general, both problems are intractable~\cite{cooper1990computational}.
+Consequently one often relaxes the problems and only approximates the marginal distributions and the partition function.
+This allows for an elegant iterative algorithm that was discovered multiple times in different fields.
+It is known as belief propagation (BP) in computer science, the sum-product algorithm in information theory, and the cavity- or the Bethe-method in physics; we refer the reader to~\cite{kschischang2001factor,mezard2009} for a good overview of the underlying principles.